BeyondMelee/BeyondMelee.github.io/collections/_characters/pichu.md

 over: Pichu is a space animal.
 His shine is like Falco’s but it self damages Pichu.
 His recovery is weakened to help him fit further in to his spacie archetype.
 ---

+## Pichu Demo 1 to Demo 2 Changelog:

+### Attributes

+Weight:

+67 > 70

+Ledge grab box raised to allow pichu to wavedash off ledge without grabbing it instantly

+### Fair:

+Hitbox placements tweaked

+### Dair:

+Active frames: 14-28 > 14-19 (fixed error in previous code)

+### Bair:

+Angle 38 > 35 on one of the hitboxes

+Positioning tweaked

+### Shine:

+JCable on f4 instead of f5 to match other spacies

+### Sideb:

+Reverse hits less

+Deals more hitlag

 ## Vanilla > Demo 1

 ### Attributes: